natalierellis/NIH-Research/research/README.md

 ## **Purpose of the Analyses**

-Epigenetic age, as calculated using epigenetic clocks like GrimAge and PhenoAge, is considered a proxy for biological age.
-Epigenetic age acceleration (EAA) represents the difference between epigenetic age and chronological age, with positive EAA values indicating faster biological aging.
+Epigenetic age, as calculated using epigenetic clocks like GrimAge Version 1 [1] and GrimAge Version 2 [2], is considered a proxy for biological age.
+Epigenetic age acceleration (EAA) represents the difference between epigenetic age and chronological age, with positive EAA values indicating faster biological aging [3].

 The goal of these analyses is to:
 1. **Validate original published models** (e.g., GrimAge, PhenoAge) in a diverse cohort, as our patient data included approximately 50% European American and 50% African American participants.